-For fall 2014 semester, international student tuition is $321 per credit hour, plus $2 college activities fee, $7 technology fee, and $8 construction/infrastructure fee for a total of $338 for each credit hour of enrollment.
+For spring 2015 semester, international student tuition is $321 per credit hour, plus $2 college activities fee, $7 technology fee, and $8 construction/infrastructure fee for a total of $338 for each credit hour of enrollment.
 Special fees are required for some courses.
 To calculate the cost of tuition, multiply $338 by the number of credit hours for each class.
 Students must register for at least 12 credits per semester according to F-1 student visa regulations.
 Because students may want to take more than 12 credits per semester, they must calculate their costs accordingly.
 A two-year degree in the U.S., not including Intensive English courses (which may be required), usually requires a total of 62 credit hours.

 Tuition may be paid in cash, credit card, traveler’s checks, or certified international bank checks drawn on a U.S. bank, U.S. bank personal checks, or wire transfers.
 For new students, tuition is paid the week at the time of orientation and registration.
 Students must have full access to their financial accounts and have money available upon arrival in the U.S. To make a pre-payment of estimated tuition and fees before arrival, please see the Wire Transfer Form on our webpage.
 The actual cost of tuition and fees is not determined until student registers for classes.
 Tuition, fees, book and supplies expenses are due one semester at a time.
 Living expenses are not paid to the college.